justintv/Twitch-API/v2_resources/channels.md

 ### Errors

-`422 Unprocessable Entity` if commercial length not allowed.
+`422 Unprocessable Entity` if commercial length not allowed, a commercial was ran less than 8 minutes ago, or the channel is not partnered.